atata-framework/atata-htmlvalidation/README.md

 Can be used without active `AtataContext`.

 `HtmlValidator` - uses "html-validate" NPM package to execute HTML validation.
-If "html-validate" package is not installed, tries to install it.
+If required version of "html-validate" package is not installed, installs it.

 ```cs
 HtmlValidator validator = new HtmlValidator(